Review Copy Request Form

 "Baker is a premier yarn spinner and consummate historian, and his writing accurately conveys his remarkably honed sense of place, as well as his enthusiasm for a historical tale well told.
 Gangster Tour of Texas is site-based history at its most compelling level.
 What he finds, he carefully documents, photographs, and maps so heritage tourists can literally follow the crime spree.
 It is, as the title suggests, a tour, but a tour unlike any other.
 Gangster Tour of Texas makes a significant contribution to our collective understanding of the recent past by exploring one important aspect of social history.
 It is a study that is, at once, engaging, comfortable, rewarding, and unforgettable."--Dan K. Utley, Southwestern Historical Quarterly

-"While Baker's historical investigation of forgotten and lurid crimes, reconstructed geography, and good writing may inspire others to further work in specialized areas, for the general aficionado of Texana, the compelling reason to acquire this book and to consider visiting these crime scenes is simply; it's much better than fiction!"--Josiah M. Daniel III, Legacies
+"While Baker's historical investigation of forgotten and lurid crimes, reconstructed geography, and good writing may inspire others to further work in specialized areas, for the general aficionado of Texana, the compelling reason to acquire this book and to consider visiting these crime scenes is simply: it's much better than fiction!"--Legacies